kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 ##### What happened?

-Your site redirected from the tagged URL to another page before the KISSmetrics script could even load and detect that a Campaign Hit event occurred.
+Your site redirected from the tagged URL to another page before the Kissmetrics script could even load and detect that a Campaign Hit event occurred.
 The redirect stripped away the UTM variables that brought the visitor here.
 By the time the KM script loads on `/landingpage`, the UTM variables have been dropped.

 There are a few solutions: